Beat-YT/Summon-Pro/readme.md

 Tesla Smart Summon requires your phone to be within ~85 m of the car.
 Summon Pro connects to your vehicle using the [Tesla Fleet API](https://developer.tesla.com/docs/fleet-api) and:

-1. Fetches live GPS location of the vehicle.
+1. Streams live GPS location of the vehicle.
 2. Calculates a spoofed phone location within ~80 m of the car (like dangling a digital “carrot on a stick”).
 3. Updates your phone’s mock GPS location accordingly.
 4. Tesla app thinks you’re nearby → Smart Summon stays active.